Next Page

 The focus of the Complex Investigations Division (CID) is to assist Child Care Investigations field staff before, during, and after investigations.

-Under the direction of the Complex Investigations Division administrator, CID’s goal is to improve the quality of investigations and strengthen the findings of investigations by doing the following:
+Under the direction of the Complex Investigations Division administrator, CID’s goal is to improve the quality and strengthen the findings of investigations by doing the following:

 • Offering consultations.